lussytea/english-for-designers/03-aboutness/index.md

 ## About Me

-Hi, my name is Lucy and I am a graphic designer focusing on building brand visual identity,  As well as on single graphic pieces and projects.
+Hi, my name is Lucy.
+And I'm a graphic designer finding passion in giving things and brands the face, which supports their souls.

 - [Take a look at my current project](case-study.md) <!-- A link to your case study -->